Darisia/SASCRiP/README.md

 ERCC_fasta (str):             Path to the ERCC FASTA file

-output_directory (str):       Path to the output directory where output files will be saved
+output_directory_path (str):  Path to the output directory where output files will be saved

-list_of_fastqs (str-list):    Python list of the paths to input FastQ files in the *order specified by Kallisto
+list_of_fastqs (str-list):    Python list of the paths to input FastQ files in the *order specified by Kallisto.
+The folder containing all the input files can be given instead and the relevant FastQ files will be captured and sorted in the correct order.
+To use this feature - input the path to the directory here (If multiple directories are used, input all the directories as a list), set input_directory = True and provide the strings used to separate the reads in the read_separator parameter. * See example below

 single_cell_technology (str): The single-cell sequencing technology that was used as *specified by Kallisto.
 If 10xv1 technology was used, the UMI_bp and barcode_bp parameters are required

 Optional parameters
 ___________________

+input_directory (bool):       Indicate whether the list_of_fastqs parameter is given the path to the directory containing all input FastQ files * See example below

+read_separator (str-list):    The strings used to separate the input reads.
+Within a list - the first element should contain the string used to identify read 1, the second element should contain the string used to identify read 2 and if "10xv1" FastQ files are used, a third element is required that contains the string used to identify read 3. * See example below

 UMI_bp (str):                 The number of base pairs sequenced for the UMI sequence.
 If 10xv1 technology is used, this parameter is required